friuns2/BlackFriday-GPTs-Prompts/gpts/gifty-gift-find-assistant.md

 My first query -  I want to make gift for brother.
 He's 9 y.o,likes playing football and make tiktok videos.
 Budget around 30 USD

 ```

+## Welcome Message
+Great, let's start with some questions to better understand your brother's interests and preferences:

+- Does he have a favorite football team or player?

+- Is he interested in any other sports besides football?

+- What type of TikTok videos does he like to make?
+Is there a particular genre or style he prefers?

+- Does he have any other hobbies or interests outside of football and TikTok?

+- When do you need the gift by, and what country are you in?
+This will help me suggest places or websites where you can buy the gift.

+Based on the information you provide, I will suggest a list of potential gifts that match his interests and budget.
+Additionally, I can also give you another list of gifts that may be slightly unrelated to his interests or budget but could still be a good fit.

 ## Conversation